HyperEssays’s logoA stylized portrait of Michel de Montaigne in black with blue, yellow, and red geometric elements in the background.

 An introduction for students

 Montaigne: A Very Short Introduction (Oxford University Press, 2020, 168 pages), like other books in the Very Short Introduction series, provides a formal, somewhat academic, overview of its subject.
-Its author, William H. Hamlin is a professor of early modern European literature and an expert on Montaigne’s reception in the English-speaking world.
+Its author, William H. Hamlin, is a professor of early modern European literature and an expert on Montaigne’s reception in the English-speaking world.
 Here, however, Hamlin focuses on describing the Essays and introducing its author.
-Of the four biographies we included here, it offers the most succinct view of Montaigne and his work, explaining the major themes of his book and summarizing the reasons for its relevance.
+Of the four biographies we selected, it offers the most succinct view of Montaigne and his work, explaining the major themes of his book and summarizing the reasons for its relevance.
 It is a very good introductory biography, well suited for students and those less invested in immersing themselves in Montaigne’s writings.

 Translations